 Tired of receipt requests?

-Watch for part two.
-In our next article, we’ll cover ways to reduce the number of receipt requests you get.
+In Part Two, we’ll cover ways to reduce the number of receipt requests you get.